hercychang/prep-step-1/part4-numbers/arithmetic_operators.md

 ```

 In each line, `2` and `3` are **operands**, the quantities with which the
 operation is performed.
-Mathematically, an **expression** is a valid combination
-**operators** and **operands**.
-All of the above examples are mathematical
+Each of the above examples is a Ruby **expression**, a
-expressions.
-The term "expression" has broader significance in Ruby, where it
-can refer to any combination of objects, methods, variables, and/or operators that
+combination of objects, methods, variables, and/or operators that evaluates to
-evaluates to another value (e.g., `puts "I'm a string in an expression"` and `2 +
+another value (e.g., `puts "I'm a string in an expression"` and `2 + 3`).
+Think
-3`).
-Think of an expression as a self-contained chunk of valid code.
+of an expression as a self-contained chunk of valid code.

 Ruby evaluates certain operations with higher precedence, as per the
 mathematical order of operations, where parentheticals are executed first, then